Stefan Karl Stefansson: After Reports That ‘LazyTown’ Actor’s Cancer Is Gone, He Posts Heartbreaking Update

 Fans of Stefan Karl Stefansson shared what appeared to be miraculous news this week — that after receiving a terminal diagnosis, the LazyTown actor was now free from cancer.

 The actor had given an interview with a news outlet in his native Iceland in which he said he was “free of the disease,” which came as a shock to many fans who had been following his battle with pancreatic cancer.
-But Stefansson has now posted a clarification, saying that the meaning of his statement was lost in translation and that he was still in danger from the rare and aggressive form of cancer.
+However, Stefansson has now posted a clarification, saying that the meaning of his statement was lost in translation and that he was still in danger from the rare and aggressive form of cancer.

-In a post on a GoFundMe page set up to help pay for medical expenses, Stefansson said that his statement was only in reference to the cancer metastasizing.
+In a post on a GoFundMe page set up to help pay for medical expenses, Stefansson said that his statement was only about the cancer metastasizing.

 “There is a little misunderstanding going on, but still there is a good reason to celebrate life,” he wrote.